driehuis/rudder-contrib-backup/README.md

 ## Testing for compatability ##

 The scripts have been tested on Ubuntu bionic.
-The minimum OS requirement is a find(1) that supports -mmin and -delete.
+The minimum OS requirement is a find(1) that supports `-mmin` and `-delete`.
 This should be no problem on any currently supported OS release.
+Let me know if you require support for older versions of find and I'll try to find a solution.
 The author has not personally tested the support of Redhat flavors.
 To test, run the backup script as root: